Japan, Russia agree to revive talks on island dispute

 Japan and Russia are still nominally at war, although hostilities ended shortly after Japan surrendered.
 The conclusion of a peace treaty depends on the resolution of the territorial dispute.

-Senior Russian and Japanese officials have discussed it repeatedly in recent years but made little progress.
+Senior Russian and Japanese officials have discussed it repeatedly in recent years but have made little progress.

 "This really is a complex matter.
 And there is no magic wand in the world that could solve the problem in one move," Abe said.
 "To solve this it takes time and thorough talks."